 Dr Rebecca Ross is a postdoctoral researcher within the group having recently completed her PhD on “investigating the role of larval dispersal models in the development of an ‘ecologically coherent’ network of deep-sea marine protected areas”.
 This was an interdisciplinary project combining ecological and oceanographic modelling techniques to explore, and test the abilities of these models to answer questions about the larval connectivity of populations in the deep sea.
 She is currently working on the development of a new larval sampling tool.

 Nils Piechaud is a PhD student and has previously been a research assistant within the group primarily working on the ‘Mapping the Deep’ project.
 He has expertise in predictive habitat modelling, statistical analysis in R, mapping, video and image analysis and deep-sea species identification.
-His PhD project aims at assessing how the biologic and oceanographic data provided by autonomous vehicles (AUVs and gliders) can be used for predictive habitat mapping in the deep sea and what advantage these technologies offer compared to other methods used to survey the sea-bed.
-Nils previously worked on mapping the distribution of several deep-sea communities and community description.
+His PhD project is aimed at understanding how autonomous vehicles (AUVs and gliders) can be used to better inform habitat mapping and species distribution modelling in the deep sea.
+This includes research into the application of artificial intelligence to image analysis and taxon identification.
+Nils previously worked on mapping the distribution of several deep-sea communities and community descriptions.
 These various modelling projects should help addressing practical questions about species distribution modelling and the use of its output for biodiversity management.

 Kirsty McQuaid is a PhD student in the group.
 Her PhD will investigate the application of predictive modelling to marine spatial planning associated with deep-sea mining.
 This research will focus on a polymetallic nodule-rich area of the Pacific Ocean called the Clarion-Clipperton Fracture Zone.
 Kirsty will create broad- and fine-scale models to classify the physical habitat of the area, which will then be validated using biological samples collected in recent years.
 She will also compare the accuracy of bottom-up and top-down approaches to predictive modelling, and will investigate the accuracy of models transposed to new areas.
 This work will address several key questions in the spatial management of deep-sea mining.